maddevsio/comedian/README.md

 - [x] Remind about upcoming deadlines for teams and individuals
 - [x] Tag non-reporters in channels and DM them when deadline is missed
 - [x] Generate reports on projects, users or users in projects
-- [x] Provide daily report on team's yesterday performance, weekly report on Sundays
+- [x] Provide daily report on team's yesterday performance
 - [x] Support English and Russian languages